Poadkee/ChadBot/README.md

-python version : 3.12.4
+# This is project in AI for Social Module.
-This is project in AI for Social Module.
+## python version : 3.12.4